Stratiz/Eden/README.md

 Another helpful feature that exists in Eden is the auto initialization of functions in priority order.

 By putting an `:Init()` method in your module, Eden will automatically call this method in the order you specify by defining an optional `Priority` variable in the module table when the game starts.
 The higher the priority number, the sooner the module will run.
-You can disable this functionality with the `Static` directory feature (see guidelines below) or with the `Initialize` param.
+You can disable this functionality with the `Static` directory feature (see guidelines below) or with the `Initialize` parameter.

 - **Cyclical module detection**

-Silent cyclical hangs are unfortunate, as they cause your game to break silently and take time to find.
+While Roblox attempts to detect cyclicals between modules, it fails in some conditions.
+Especially in the presence of as yeilding function such as `:WaitForChild()`, which results in a infinite hang with no warning.
+Silent cyclical hangs are bothersome, as they cause your game to break silently and take time to find.
 Thankfully, Eden will automatically detect and warn you if this occurs.

-NOTE: Due to Luau limitations, a module that surpasses the `LOAD_TIMEOUT` time will lose any Luau optimizations during that run session.
+NOTE: Due to current Luau limitations, a module that surpasses the `LOAD_TIMEOUT` time will lose any Luau optimizations during that run session.

-*Check out the Order framework if you're into cyclicals (https://github.com/michaeldougal/order)*

 - **Hang detection**